quincyntuli/Watching-RedSiege-Wednesday-Offensive/2022-01-19 - Stephen Sims/Readme.md

 > - Delta patches to deal with 'DLL-Hell'
 > - Hot-patching (function level patching) of live systems to avoid reboots

-## Topic - 03 : Practical Components on Certs
+## Topic - 03 : Kernel  zero day weaponization certification

+Stephen talked about "100% practical cert, that is the most advanced cert out there. " You will be expected to weaponize an intentionally vulnerbale windows kernel driver that has been created by SANS.
+It is a "brutal" exam where you are given only 5 hours to pass.